 It's very easy to make chana masala vegan by simply using cooking oil (coconut or other), and then topping off with plant-based yoghurt or plant-based cream/crème fraiche.
 Same goes for dishes like this brinjal masala (aubergine curry).

-Is homemade curry healthy?
+Is homemade chana masala healthy?

 While curry from restaurants or takeaways is undoubtedly delicious, it’s often very high in fat since it’s cooked in copious amounts of oil or ghee (clarified butter).
-Making it at home is almost always a healthier option, even if it includes coconut milk (like this sweet potato dal).

 Tinned v dried chickpeas